md-arin/medium-blog/Readme.md

 ## Blog App
-in this Application users are able to sign in/sign up, posting a blog and seeing other blogs.
+in this Application users are able to sign in or signup, posting a blog and seeing other blogs.

 ## Technologies used
 - React